K-FOSS/TS-ESWeb-POC/README.md

-# K-FOSS/TS-Core Repository Template
+# K-FOSS/TS-ESWeb-POC

-This is a TypeScript project template.

-## Usage

-On the GitHub Website click "Use this template"

-Once you have cloned the template locally search and replace and usage of TS-Core with the name of your new project
+## VERY WORK IN PROGRESS

+This is a WIP proof of concept of using the TypeScript compiler API, my @K-FOSS/TS-ESNode module, and new Import maps for using ESModules and TypeScript in the browser with live transpile of TypeScript code.

 ## Development